brunoborges/jdx/SPECIFICATION.md

 MVP
 	•	Discovery, list, use in current shell.
-	•	Project pin compile level for Maven and Gradle.
+  •	Project pin compile level for Maven and Gradle (with safe toolchains.xml backup).
 	•	Verify and doctor.
 	•	Respect mode for existing managers.